-• ARTS AS POLITICAL PRACTICE
+• ARTS AS A POLITICAL PRACTICE

-• STORIES FROM THE MARGINS
+• STORIES AGAINST THE TIDE

 • SHIFTING THE CENTRE